Philadelphia Announces Parking Restrictions, Road Closures For Mummers Parade On New Year's Day

 PHILADELPHIA (CBS) — The City of Philadelphia is gearing up for the Mummers Parade on New Year’s Day.
-The city on Monday announced parking restrictions and road closures relating to the parade.
+The city has announced parking restrictions and road closures relating to the parade.

 Below is a list of the road closures and parking restrictions that could affect you.
 For more information about the parade route, click here.